Cjames21082/FastlyUploadTest/README.md

   Note: More common files can be added (i.e Caching Rules)

-  The script can be tested on my account: cassandra Fastly-Test, service: Videos
+  The script can be tested on my account: cassandra Fastly-Test, service: Videos The Fastly Key will need to be updated